fasaro/magento2-es_ar-language-pack/README.md

-## Magento 2 Spanish (MX) Language Pack
+## Magento 2 Spanish (AR) Language Pack

-Magento 2 platform approves multiple languages around the world, so **Magento 2 Spanish es_MX Language Pack** is created to conduct the change of language via the in-line translation dictionary on Magento 2 store.
+Magento 2 platform approves multiple languages around the world, so **Magento 2 Spanish es_AR Language Pack** is created to conduct the change of language via the in-line translation dictionary on Magento 2 store.
 The in-line translation dictionary is developed based on the community project at Crowdin where you can download over 25,000 phrases in Spanish to replace the default language.
 			Magento 2 Spanish Language Package will involve the list of comprehensive guides which are essential for the perfect translation.
 Please keep tracking the topic to finish the interpretation at all.

 **Language Package Process**